cristinaguimaraes/new-relic/README.md

 hooks: folder to store the custom hook (useRequest).

-pages: folder containing the pages as if were paths.
+pages: folder containing the pages (each page is one path).

 redux: folder to store all redux code related (actions, reducers and store).